est31/cargo-udeps/README.md

 It either prints out a "unused crates" line listing the crates, or it prints out a line saying that no crates were unused.

-Note that the tool has to actually invoke rustc for all local crates.
-If this can't be provided, it might not find some unused crates.

 ## Known bugs

 * Some unused crates might not be detected.